WSMathias/Git-Cheat-Sheet/README.md

 			$ git checkout -b <-new_branch_name->
 		</td>
 		<td>
-			create new branch out of current branch and switch to new branch
+			Create new branch out of current branch and switch to new branch.
 		</td>
 	</tr>
 	<tr>